Igigog/anomaly-modding-book/src/reference/main-folders-and-files/file-formats/models/dm.md

 ### Format limitations

 - Must have one material
-- Does not support antialiasing
+- Does not support smoothing
-- Format stores only one mesh
+- Stores only one mesh
 - Mesh can have only one UV map
 - Number of vertices in mesh must be no more than 65,536